The Pre-Law Student Success Pathway: From Freshman to LSAT

 Your GPA and LSAT scores might get your foot in the door, but your resume is what tells the story of who you actually are.
 Building a pre-law profile is a balancing act between hitting the books and getting your hands dirty in the real world.
 If you want a spot at a top firm or a meaningful non-profit, you’ll need competitive internship strategies to beat out the competition.

-Look for pre-law internships that pull back the curtain on an attorney’s daily life.
+Look for pre-law internships that show an attorney’s daily life.
 This could be anything from a Public Defender’s office to a corporate legal department or a judicial clerkship.
-Don’t ignore research roles or clinical experiences either—they prove you can handle high-level responsibility and keep your cool under pressure.
+Don’t ignore research roles or clinical experiences either.
+They prove you can handle responsibility and stay calm under pressure.

 Checklist of recommended pre-law activities